Skip to content

 What is the Nurse Licensure Compact?

-The Alaska State Board of Nursing voted to support joining the NLC after it was enhanced in 2017/2018; and surveys conducted in 2019 and 2023 indicates Alaska's nurses overwhelming support joining the NLC, as do most health care facilities and organizations.
+The Alaska State Board of Nursing voted to support joining the NLC after it was enhanced in 2017/2018.
+The board also conducted surveys in 2019 and 2023, both of which show Alaska's nurses overwhelming support joining the NLC, as do almost all of Alaska's health care facilities and organizations.
 The Dunleavy Administration first introduced legislation in 2020 to join the NLC, but NLC bills have yet to be passed by the Alaska Legislature.

 Joining the NLC will:

-• Reduce the burden, cost, and wait time for experienced nurse's looking to work in Alaska.
+• Reduce the burden, cost, and wait time for experienced nurse's interested in working in Alaska.

-• Allow Alaska's hospitals and healthcare facilities to recruit and employ nurses more quickly.
+• Allow Alaska's hospitals and healthcare facilities to recruit and employ nurses more quickly, ensuring better access to health care for Alaskan residents.

 • Provide efficiency and ease of transition for active-duty military members or spouses who are RNs or LPNs coming to Alaska.